Prag8855/aab/content/guides/permanent-residence.md

 They must print your permanent residence card.
 This takes {{ RESIDENCE_PERMIT_WAIT_TIME }} weeks.[^34] You will get a second appointment to pick up the card.
 They do not mail the card to you.[^67]

 You will get a document.
 It confirms that your permanent residence application was approved, that your card must be printed, and that your previous residence permit is still valid.[^31] This is not a valid travel document.
-It does not allow you to re-enter Germany.
+It does not allow you to leave and re-enter Germany.
 If your current residence permit has expired, you might need a *[[Fiktionsbescheinigung]]* to travel outside of Germany.

 **[What happens after your appointment ➞](/guides/berlin-auslanderbehorde-appointment#after-your-appointment)**